lschwetlick/tertletimer/README.md

 start a timer that counts down to the specified time.

 ### Options:
--h hours
+- h hours
--m minutes
+- m minutes
--s seconds
+- s seconds
--p print style (font)
+- p print style (font)
--a absolute time at which to alert.
+- a absolute time at which to alert.
 Format: "2020-05-25 11:30:00". needs gnudate.

 You should only pass either hours/minutes/seconds OR an absolute date.